bbudke/BB_Lab_Protocols/Cell_Cycle_EdU_Flow.md

 ## Click Reaction To Detect EdU Incorporation
 ### Overview
 - Cells are harvested, washed, fixed, and permeabilized so that total DNA can be stained with PI and incorporated EdU can be tagged with a dye-azide.
 RNAse is added so that only DNA is stained by PI.
 EdU is tagged via a cycloaddition reaction between the alkyne group of EdU and the azide group of the dye.
 The cycloaddition reaction is catalyzed by Cu(I), which is provided by Cu(II) in a mildly-reducing environment.
 Sodium ascorbate is used as a reducing agent and must be prepared fresh within minutes of use.
 Sulfo-cyanine 5 azide is used below, though any dye azide can be used.
+- Any DNA stain such as DAPI or PI can be used, as long as there isn't too much bleed-through with the dye used to detect EdU.
 - It is convenient to transfer samples to 1.5 ml tubes following trypsinization and centrifugation; these tubes can be stacked into 50 ml conical vials and spun in a clinical centrifuge.
 When removing supernatants, decant and leave a small amount to keep the pellet from going dry.
 To prevent clumping, cells should be spun down at the lowest speed that will give a pellet.
 This is typically 300g - 500g.
 Resuspension should also be done as gently as possible; simply pipetting a stream of buffer directly onto the pellet should be enough to completely resuspend it, assuming the cells were not spun down too hard.
 - Time consideration: there are 60 minutes total incubation time and almost half an hour of centrifugation time.
 This doesn't include handling time.
 When processing 40 samples following the procedure below, it took me 4 hours from the start of trypsinization to having all the samples in flow tubes.